suaustralia/docker-zabbix-sender/docs/getting_started.md

 ## Further readings

-You may start with the [Daemon page](daemon.md) to get more insight about it.
+You may start with the [Daemon page](daemon.md) to get more insight about it, especially about the various options you can pass.